fernandoepm1/zapbot/README.md

 ### Description

-A very simple bot developed using a single Python script and Selenium webdriver for Chrome.
+A very simple and generic bot developed using Python and Selenium.
+He can be used as a starting point for some more complex operations depending on what's needed to be done.

 ### What can it do?

-* ...
-* ...
+* Open a specific chat given the contact or group name
+* Send a message to the contact or group that was selected previously (depends on the previous method)
+* Send a media supported file by WhatsApp and optionally use a caption (if the file is an image), it also depends on previously opening a chat

 ## Requirements

 * You need to have Git installed
 * You need to have Python installed
 * You need to have Selenium installed (you can install it via _Pip_)
 * You need to have a chosen webdriver installed

 ## Dependencies